locustio/locust/docs/writing-a-locustfile.rst

 -------------------------------------------------

 It's very common for websites to have pages whose URLs contain some kind of dynamic parameter(s).
-Often it makes sense to group these URL's together in Locust's statistics.
-This can be done by passing a *name* argument to the :py:class:`HttpSession's <locust.clients.HttpSession>` different reqeust methods.
+Often it makes sense to group these URLs together in Locust's statistics.
+This can be done by passing a *name* argument to the :py:class:`HttpSession's <locust.clients.HttpSession>` different request methods.

 Example::